How to organize for a Michigan emergency?

 Regardless of who knows what, organizing your records are always a plus.
 The following items might be part of your “important emergency documents” list:

 - deeds, contracts, leases, titles, mortgage(s), loan notes

 - banking, savings, investment and retirement account(s) records

 - all other insurance policies (health, auto, home, etc.)

 - birth certificate

 You may need access to court records such as; proof of a divorce or proof of custody.
 During severe emergencies like Hurricane Katrina or Sandy, courthouses can have damage, and their records may not be available.

-Finally, no matter how you decide to store your personal records, and whatever you decide to include, one fact is clear.
-Having important legal, business and personal documents accessible, will make the handling of emergencies much easier.
+Finally, no matter how you decide to store your records, and whatever you decide to include, one fact is clear.
+Having essential legal, business, and personal documents accessible will make the handling of emergencies much more manageable.